Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Summary

-The most striking feature of the second considered model, the distortion diamond chain, is the existence of two- and three-magnon localized states along with conventional one-magnon localized states.
+The most striking feature of the second considered model, the distorted diamond chain, is the existence of two- and three-magnon localized states along with the conventional one-magnon localized states.
 These states form flat bands in two- and three magnon spectrum and they are ground states as well.
-It turns out that the number of the ground state in the sectors with fixed total spin projection $S^{z}$ coincides with that for the system of $n$ non-interacting spins $\frac{3}{2}$.
+It turns out that the number of ground states in the sectors with fixed total spin projection $S^{z}$ coincides with the one for the system of $n$ non-interacting spins $\frac{3}{2}$.
 We have checked this fact by numerical calculations of finite chains.
-The localized magnon states in the distortion diamond chain lead to the ground state degeneracy $W(n)=4^{n}$, which exceeds exponentially that in the model with only one-magnon localized states.
+The localized magnon states in the distorted diamond chain lead to the ground state degeneracy $W(n)=4^{n}$, which exceeds exponentially the one in the model with only one-magnon localized states.
 As a result, the residual entropy per spin is $s_{0}=\frac{2}{3}\ln 2$.
 The ideal diamond chain has the same residual entropy.
 For the ideal diamond chain, analytical results have been obtained for the number of the ground states in different sectors of $S^{z}$ and they are confirmed by numerical calculations of finite chains.
-The spectrum of excitations in three variants of diamond chains is gapless and it is gapped in the distorted diamond chain.
-The magnetization $m=0$ at $T=0$ in the transition point for the distorted and ideal diamond chains and, therefore, there is a magnetization jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=0$ at the transition point.
-The susceptibility per spin $\chi $ diverges as $\chi \sim 1/T$ and the product $\chi T=\frac{5}{12}$ at $T=0$.
+The spectrum of excitations in the three types of diamond chains is gapless and it is gapped in the distorted diamond chain.
+The magnetization is zero at $T=0$ at the transition point for the distorted and ideal diamond chains and, therefore, there is a magnetization jump from $m=\frac{1}{2}$ in the ferromagnetic phase to $m=0$ at the transition point.
+The susceptibility per spin $\chi $ diverges as $\chi \sim 1/T$ and the product $\chi T$ is $\chi T=\frac{5}{12}$ at $T=0$.
+The main features of four cases of the diamond model are summarized in the Table.1.

 In this paper we consider the isotropic diamond chain on the boundary of the ferromagnetic ground state.
-This model can be extended to the case of anisotropic interactions similar to that developed for F-AF delta chain in Ref.\cite{anis} (details will be presented elsewhere).
+This model can be extended to the case of anisotropic interactions similar to those developed for F-AF delta chain in Ref.\cite{anis,*anis2,*anis3} (details will be presented elsewhere).